OLS Regression: Anto Linear Regression Analysis and Its Applications in Python

 print(model.summary())

-The above code imports the necessary libraries and loads the dataset into the program.
-The code further explores the dataset’s basic statistics and uses the OLS function from statsmodels to specify the predictor and dependent variables to run OLS regression.
+This code imports required libraries, loads the dataset, explores basic statistics, and uses the OLS function from statsmodels to specify the predictor and dependent variables.
+It then performs OLS regression and prints the summary results of the regression model.

 Adapting code for multiple predictor variables

-Load the dataset as per the aforementioned manner
+- Load the dataset as described previously.

 formula = ‘Salary ~ Education + Experience + Position’